 For every type of website, you’ll get a powerful and stable configuration if you decide to go with SiteGround.

-Here are these all three plans for shared hosting.
+Here are all three plans for shared hosting.

-You can host only one site with this plan that you can either build from the scratch or transfer from another web host.
-SiteGround will handle your site migration at no extra cost to you.
+You can host only one site with this plan that you can either build from scratch or transfer from another web host.

-Normally, this plan costs $9.95 per month, but you can avail huge 60% discount on initial purchase and buy it only at $3.95.
+The StartUp plan costs $11.95 per month, but you can avail a huge 60% discount on the initial purchase and buy it only at $3.95.

 If you are serious about your online career and want to move ahead, SiteGround’s GrowBig plan provides even more resources where you can host multiple websites on a single hosting account which is suitable to handle ~25K visitors per month.

-However, you need to pay a couple of extra bucks ($5.95) to get the GrowBig hosting plan which you can renew at $14.95 after the initial term ends.
+However, you need to pay a couple of extra bucks ($5.95) to get the GrowBig hosting plan which you can renew at $19.95 after the initial term ends.
+(Massive 70% off)

-SiteGround’s GoGeek hosting is crafted for real web geeks and developers that offers advanced features like One-click Git repo creation, WordPress & Joomla staging and e-commerce integrations like PCI compliance, etc.
+SiteGround’s GoGeek hosting is crafted for real web geeks and developers and offers advanced features like One-click Git repo creation, WordPress & Joomla staging and e-commerce integrations like PCI compliance.

-When it comes upgrading your web service, SiteGround has Cloud hosting that seems an option for VPS.
+When it comes to upgrading your web service, SiteGround Cloud hosting seems a good option for VPS.

 If you are a delighted customer of SiteGround and don’t want to change your host, then only host with SiteGround Cloud.